 NZS 5263 Gas Detection and Odorisation identifies when and where odorisation is required as the means of detection, the minimum odorant concentrations, and where other means of detection can be used;

-NZS 5442 Specification for reticulated natural gas prescribes ranges and limits for the various components of gas, and testing requirements;
+NZS 5442 Specification for Reticulated Natural Gas prescribes ranges and limits for the various components of gas, and testing requirements;

-NZS 5258 Gas Distribution Networks contains a number of provisions related to the control, testing and monitoring of pressure; AS/NZS 4645 Gas Distribution Networks is progressively superseding NZS 5258;
+AS/NZS 4645 Gas Distribution Networks contains a number of provisions related to the control, testing and monitoring of pressure (AS/NZS 4645 Gas Distribution Networks is now used by all NOs, displacing NZS 5258 Gas Distribution Networks);

-NZS 7901 Electricity & Gas Industries safety management; and
+NZS 7901 Electricity & Gas Industries Safety Management; and

-AS/NZS 2885 Pipelines – gas and liquid petroleum.
+AS/NZS 2885 Pipelines – Gas and Liquid Petroleum.

 A number of other standards relate to the specification of particular pieces of equipment.
-For example, odorant vessels are managed under Vector’s Pressure Equipment Management Plan to meet Pressure Equipment, Cranes and Passenger Ropeways (PECPR) Regulations and inspected in accordance with AS/NZS 3778: 2006 Pressure Equipment In-Service Inspection.
+For example, coalescers, filter separators and odorant vessels are managed under First Gas’s Pressure Equipment Management Plan to meet Pressure Equipment, Cranes and Passenger Ropeways (PECPR) Regulations and inspected in accordance with AS/NZS 3778: 2006 Pressure Equipment In-Service Inspection.
 Odorant plants are also certified under the requirements of the Hazardous Substances and New Organisms Act 1996 (HSNO).
 These more specific standards are not considered here.

 Gas specification

-The gas specification, NZS 5442, distinguishes between ‘‘characteristics and components’’ of the gas and ‘‘contaminants’’, as described below.
+The gas specification, NZS 5442, distinguishes between ‘characteristics and components’ of gas and ‘contaminants’, as described below.

 Characteristics and components

+In regard to testing, NZS 5442 s5 requires that the methods used must allow for the value of a characteristic or component to be determined with 95% confidence.
+The frequency of testing is to be such ‘…that any potential deviations beyond the limits are likely to be detected when they occur’.

+Also, NZS 5442 s5.4 allows that the test frequency for a particular component can be lowered if that component is demonstrated to be absent or at very low levels relative to the limits.

-‘’Table 1 of the gas specification (reproduced below) sets out the limits on gas ‘‘characteristics and components’’.
+Table 1 sets out the limits on gas ‘characteristics and components’ specified in NZS5442, and the frequency of testing specified in the GTAC.

-Table 1 - Gas specification characteristic and component limits
+Table 1 - Gas specification characteristic and component NZS 5442 limits and GTAC testing frequency